PatrickAttankurugu/job_scrapper/README.md

 # Job Scraper

 Hello, my name is Patrick Attankurugu, a Python, Backend, and AI developer from Ghana, and this is my job scraping project.
-The motivation behind this project is to automates my job search process by focusing on Python, Backend, and AI development roles in Ghana, Dubai, and remote positions around the world.
+The motivation behind this project is to automates my job search process by focusing on Python, Backend, and AI development roles in Ghana and remote positions around the world.

 ## Project Overview